Rain wind/thunderstorm expected in most parts of country

-Rain wind/thunderstorm (isolated heavy fall) is expected at isolated places in Khyber Pakhtunkhwa, Kashmir, Gilgit-Baltistan, Upper and Central Punjab and Northeast Balochistan during the next twelve hours.
+Rain wind/thunderstorm is expected in Khyber Pakhtunkhwa, Kashmir, Gilgit-Baltistan, Islamabad and Upper/Central Punjab during the next twelve hours.

+However, heavy falls and hailstorm is also likely in upper Khyber Pakhtunkhwa, Kashmir and Gilgit-Baltistan during the forecast period.

 Temperature of some major cities recorded this morning:

-Islamabad twenty-two degree centigrade, Lahore twenty-eight, Karachi twenty-seven, Peshawar twenty, Quetta and Muzaffarabad seventeen, Gilgit thirteen and Murree nine degree centigrade.
+Islamabad twenty degree centigrade, Lahore twenty-two, Karachi twenty-seven, Peshawar nineteen, Quetta and Gilgit twelve, Muzaffarabad thirteen and Murree nine degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain-wind-thunderstorm is expected in Srinagar, Pulwama, Anantnag, Leh, Shopian and Baramulla while partly cloudy in Jammu.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cloudy chances of intermittent rain with wind thunderstorm is expected in Srinagar, Pulwama, Anantnag, Leh, Shopian, Jammu and Baramulla.

 Temperature recorded this morning:

-Srinagar and Anantnag fourteen degree centigrade, Jammu twenty-four, Leh zero, Pulwama and Baramulla thirteen and Shopian twelve degree centigrade.
+Srinagar, Pulwama and Anantnag eight degree centigrade, Jammu nineteen, Leh two, Baramulla and Shopian seven degree centigrade.